temporalio/proposals/php/php-rr-sdk.md

 }
 ```

-> The `StalledException` or `StopProcessingException` used to notify the workflow that code must be offloaded from memory
+> The `StalledException` or `PauseException` (TBD) used to notify the workflow that code must be offloaded from memory
 > (cache) without cancelling any activity.

 ## Examples